Due Date Calculator

 How Soon Can You Take a Pregnancy Test?

-If you’re eager to find out if you’re pregnant, timing is everything when it comes to pregnancy tests.
-Taking a test too early can give you a false negative, even if you’re actually pregnant.
+If you're eager to know if you're pregnant or not, timing is of the essence when it comes to a pregnancy test.
+The test can even show a false negative result even if you're pregnant if taken too early.

 When Is the Best Time to Take a Pregnancy Test?